 Alright for some, eh?

-BBC Panorama Focuses on The Resort Group
+2016 - BBC Panorama Focuses On The Resort Group

 The program shocked many Resort Group investors, and prompted more than a few calls to the team at Get Claims Advice

 The Resort Group was the parent company of Lifestyle Connections (a marketing firm that called clients to offer a FREE pension review) and First Review Pension Services (an unregulated financial advice firm).